Skip to main content

 Full Line.

-Same as Line, however, leading whitespaces are selected, and trailing whitespaces, including newline characters are also selected.
+Same as Line, however, leading whitespaces and trailing whitespaces, including newline characters are also selected.
+And, Right/Left goes to the next empty (whitespaces only) line, this behavior is similar to move by paragraph.

 Each unit is a sequence of alphanumeric characters including - and _.